-- 8.1 Each nursing service agency shall have an organized governing body or equivalent legal authority ultimately responsible for: - 8.1.1 the management and operation of the agency including fiscal management; - 8.1.2 assuring employees are appropriately credentialed, including a mechanism to verify currency of licensure electronically via the Department's licensure database; - 8.1.3 appropriate placement of qualified personnel (employees) and delineation of provisions for supervision; - 8.1.4 a mechanism to resolve client complaints or other difficulties; - 8.1.5 acquiring and maintaining employee bonding insurance (theft and damage) (a minimum amount of \$10,000.00 per loss) and liability insurance (a minimum amount of \$500,000.00 per occurrence); and - 8.1.6 assuring compliance with all applicable state and federal statutory and regulatory provisions thereof, including the rules and regulations herein. - 8.2 The governing body or equivalent legal authority shall: - 8.2.1 establish policies delineating administrative responsibilities for the operation and management of the agency; - 8.2.2 provide an appropriate mechanism for the selection, screening of personnel (employees) credentials, and placement of personnel (employees); - 8.2.3 insure that nursing assistants rendering services to clients are supervised by professional (registered) nurses in accordance with Chapter 23-17.9 of reference 2; - 8.2.4 provide photo identification for each employee in accordance with section 10.1.2 herein; and - 8.2.5 designate in writing the person responsible for the management and operation of the agency and services in the absence of the administrator.
+- 8.1 Each nursing pool shall have an organized governing body or equivalent legal authority ultimately responsible for: - (1) the management and operation of the agency including fiscal management; - (2) assuring employees are appropriately credentialed; - (3) appropriate placement of qualified personnel (employees) and delineation of provisions for supervision; - (4) a mechanism to resolve client complaints or other difficulties; - (5) acquiring and maintaining employee bonding insurance (theft and damage) (a minimum amount of \$10,000.00 per loss) and liability insurance (a minimum amount of \$500,000.00 per occurrence); and - (6) assuring compliance with all applicable state and federal statutory and regulatory provisions thereof, including the rules and regulations herein. - 8.2 The governing body or equivalent legal authority shall: - (1) establish policies delineating administrative responsibilities for the operation and management of the agency; - (2) provide an appropriate mechanism for the selection, screening of personnel (employees) credentials, and placement of personnel (employees); - insure that nursing assistants rendering services to clients are supervised by professional (registered) nurses in accordance with section 23-17.9-2 of reference 7 herein; - (4) provide photo identification for each employee in accordance with section 10.1.2 herein; and - (5) designate in writing the person responsible for the management and operation of the agency and services in the absence of the administrator.